Multiplex Ligation-dependent Probe Amplification

 Diagnostic Testing

-- Not possible to definitively predict clinical subtype based on genotype
+- It is not possible to definitively predict clinical subtype based on genotype.

-- Higher SMN2 copy number may correlate with milder disease severity in affected individuals
+- A higher SMN2 copy number may correlate with milder disease severity in affected individuals.

 Carrier Testing

-- Presence of two or more copies of SMN1 usually indicates patient is not a carrier, although residual carrier risk exists
+- The presence of two or more copies of SMN1 usually indicates patient is not a carrier, although residual carrier risk exists.

-- 3-4% of general population has both copies of SMN1 on the same chromosome (also known as SMN1 duplication)
+- 3-4% of the general population have two copies of SMN1 on the same chromosome (also known as SMN1 duplication).

-- Two or more copies of SMN1 on the same chromosome is rare but more frequent in certain populations such as African American and Ashkenazi Jewish
+- Two or more copies of SMN1 on the same chromosome is rare but more frequent in individuals of African American or Ashkenazi Jewish descent.

-- A linked variant, c.*3+80T>G, often associated with SMN1 gene duplication on the same chromosome, is tested
+- Testing includes analysis of a linked variant, c.*3+80T>G, often associated with SMN1 gene duplication on the same chromosome.

-- Presence of two SMN1 copies and linked variant increases risk of being silent carrier, especially in Ashkenazi Jewish individuals
+- The presence of two SMN1 copies and a linked variant increases risk of being silent carrier, especially in Ashkenazi Jewish individuals.

 Pathophysiology

-- SMA is caused by low levels of survival motor neuron (SMN) protein essential for motor neurons
+- SMA is caused by low levels of survival motor neuron (SMN) protein, which is essential for motor neurons.

-- Majority of functional SMN protein is produced by SMN1 gene
+- The majority of functional SMN protein is produced by the SMN1 gene.

-- Only about 10% of functional SMN protein is produced by SMN2 gene
+- Only about 10% of functional SMN protein is produced by the SMN2 gene.

-- May be multiple copies of SMN2 per chromosome
+- There may be multiple copies of SMN2 on each chromosome.

 Genetics